ViktorGakis/full-pyspark-pipeline/README.md

 docker-compose up -d
 ```

-Note that we have create a quite involved docker image `Dockerfile.pythondev` that includes all the needed groundwork for spark/pysparκ in order to work.
+Note that we have created a quite involved docker image `Dockerfile.pythondev` that includes all the needed groundwork for spark/pysparκ to be properly installed.